esbenkc/ai-cyberdefense/README.md

 ### Project ideas

 - Malware detection: AI has the potential to provide much more accurate and faster detection of malicious activity than traditional signature-based detection.
 To design this kind of system, you would need to first create a data set of network traffic.
 This data set would need to include both malicious and benign traffic so that the AI could learn to distinguish between the two. | Network traffic dataset
+- LLM Phishing Detection: Train an LLM to generate phishing emails and use it as a benchmark to train and test anti-phishing systems.
+- Input Sanitization Check: Test various unsanitized inputs to an LLM and observe if it can be exploited to perform unintended operations, such as SQL injection or Cross-Site Scripting (XSS).
+- Malicious Code Generation Prevention: Test different safety mitigations in preventing an LLM from generating harmful code snippets, even when specifically requested.
+This can involve testing various prompts and fine-tuning strategies.
+- Safety Layers Benchmarking: Evaluate the effectiveness of various safety layers (rate limiters, use-case specific guidelines) in protecting the LLM from misuse.
+- LLM Chatbot Resilience: Evaluate how well an LLM chatbot can withstand attempted attacks or malicious uses by simulating an adversarial user trying to trick the system into generating harmful content.
+- Evaluating LLMs for Intrusion Detection: Test LLMs' capability to detect intrusion attempts in network traffic data, compared to traditional IDS systems.
+- Exploit Generation Prevention: Evaluate the ability of LLMs to generate known software exploits when given a description of a vulnerability.
+The aim is to prevent the model from generating such exploits.
+- Content Filtering Effectiveness: Evaluate the effectiveness of content filtering mechanisms in LLMs in blocking the generation of malicious content.
+- LLM Robustness to Adversarial Attacks: Test the robustness of an LLM to adversarial attacks, where inputs are deliberately crafted to mislead the model or cause it to generate malicious outputs.
+- Differential Privacy Implementation: Implement differential privacy techniques to protect sensitive information in LLM training data and evaluate how this affects the model's ability to generate malicious content.

 ## Conferences and events